sheelabhadra/CarND-Traffic-Sign-Classifier/writeup.md

 ![alt text][image11]
 ![alt text][image12]

 In general the images acquired from the web have a higher resolution than the images in the training dataset.
 These images have a lot of objects apart from just traffic signs.
 Since, my model does not work on newly seen images, I manually cropped the images so that it only contained the traffic sign.
 Some of the images collected from the ineternet have watermarks embedded on them which distorts the image and adds unwanted noise to them.
 Furthermore, my model only accepts inputs with an aspect ratio of 1:1 and of size 32x32.
 Hence, I resized them in order to fit them into my model which lead to a loss of detail in the images.
-These are a few issues during data pre-processing.
+These were a few issues that I encountered during data pre-processing.

 The first image should not be difficult for the model to classify because the characteristics (the number "30") of the traffic sign are simple.
 But, it should also be kept in mind that there a lot of images in the training dataset that belong to the speed-limit class.
 So, the model might classify it incorrectly failing to distinguish it from other speed limit traffic signs.